 Social media is all about the conversation – happening online.
 If you’re not showing up and contributing to the conversation that is taking place – you’ll never leverage the true power of social media and build a client attractive business.
 It’s not a one-sided conversation where you just continually promote yourself and not engage with anyone in your network.
 Social media and networking is no different than in-person networking.
 It’s a two-way conversation for you AND the other person – that’s what creates the value.
 When you contribute and collaborate with your audience, they will respect you and be more attracted to you.

 Be consistent and plan your time.
 Social media could suck you in and drain all your time very easily and quickly.
 Before you know it – you’ve spent half the day on Facebook and Twitter and you’ve not added one person to your list or engaged any new potential prospects, let alone gotten any “real” work done.
 Develop a daily and weekly plan where you identify how much time you will spend on the platforms and what result you want to achieve.
-It’s like any other slice in the Client Attraction Marketing Pie – you can’t just put in half the effort and expect the full result.
+It’s like any other slice in the The Leveraged Business Marketing Pie – you can’t just put in half the effort and expect the full result.
 Show up consistently and contribute consistently to realize the long-term benefit.

 Remember this: You don’t attract clients FROM social media.
 You attract clients THROUGH social media.
 It’s from the connections you establish and the long-term value you provide those individuals that cultivate the relationship and as a result, they see you as Client Attractive.
 Focus on that and you’ll never be without clients, again.